 Northern Ireland – All those (in NI) who work in ‘regulated activity’, that is work or activity that involves teaching training, caring for and supervision of children ‘frequently’ (once a week or more) or ‘intensively’ (4 or more days in a 30-day period or overnight), must complete an enhanced vetting check.

-This form can be completed online, (see below) but can only be processed on completion of an ID check with the CWO.
+Vetting can be completed online but can only be processed by the IRFU on completion of the id check and verification by the CWO.

 Parents who give lifts to rugby events come under the ‘occasional’ usage term and do not need to be vetted; likewise ‘appointed referees’ who do not work with the same teams on a regular basis.
-It is good practice to give such adults working with Age-Grade Players a Code of Conduct.
+These volunteers should complete the DOI for occasional work through RugbyConnect.